 The Adidas Alliance II Sackpack was perhaps the least versatile.
 With no padding and little structure to the bag, it excels at carrying lightweight athletic gear such as shoes and a change of clothes but doesn't function well for carrying books, laptops, or other bulky items.

 Volume to Weight Ratio

-After purchasing 10 of the best everyday use budget packs available in 2021, we submitted them all to a series of side-by-side field tests in order to figure out how they all stacked up against one and other.
-From laptop bags to hiking packs, we tested each bags' comfort, ease of use, versatility, and volume to weight ratio.
+After purchasing 10 of the best everyday use budget packs available today, we sent them through a series of side-by-side field tests to figure out how they all stack up against the competition.
+From laptop bags to hiking packs, we tested each bags' comfort, ease of use, versatility, and volume-to-weight ratio.
 We hope our in-depth testing will help you determine which bag is right for you.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.